automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jinzhousaurus.md

 # Jinzhousaurus
-## Description: This Asian dinosaur was one of the first hadrosaurs.
+## This Asian dinosaur was one of the first hadrosaurs.